Vita

 Books:

 Stever, G., Giles, D.C., Cohen, J.D., & Myers, M.E.
 (2022).
-Understanding media psychology.
-London: Routledge. (in press)
+Understanding Media Psychology.
+London: Routledge.

 Stever, G. (2019).
-The psychology of celebrity.
+The Psychology of Celebrity.
 London: Routledge.

-Stever, G. (2020).
+Stever, G. S. (2020).
 Evolutionary psychology and mass media.
-In Shackelford, T.K.
-(Ed.). (in press).
-The Sage Handbook of Evolutionary Psychology.
-London: Sage Publications.
+In T.K.
+Shackelford (Ed.)
+The Sage Handbook of Evolutionary Psychology: Applications of Evolutionary Psychology, (pp. 398-416).
+New York: Sage.

 Stever, G. (2019).
 Fan studies in psychology: A road less traveled.
 Transformative Works and Cultures. no. 30. https://doi.org/10.3983/twc.2019.1641.